apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/overview.md

 At this stage, validate the effectiveness of previous tuning steps based on the actual SQL runtime performance or identify new bottlenecks in slow SQL queries.
 Then, follow the clues to find corresponding performance optimization solutions.

 For multi-table analysis queries, analyze the Query Profile to check the rationality of Join order, the effectiveness of Runtime Filters, and the appropriateness of wait times.
 Often, execution tuning serves to corroborate the effectiveness of previous Schema and plan tuning.
 Additionally, the Query Profile can provide insights into BE or machine load issues, such as high CPU utilization or network latency.
 When tuning these issues, consider optimizing at the operating system level beyond Doris itself.
-For detailed tuning cases, refer to the "Query Profile Analysis" section.
+For detailed tuning cases, refer to the [Query Profile Analysis](../../query-acceleration/tuning/query-profile) section.

 ## Conclusion